Feeling a bit overwhelmed about booking a wedding DJ?

 Once you’ve got a clear idea we suggest you jump online and read reviews.

-Be aware of web content from DJs who claim to have worked at the venue but have just found a few images online.
-Many are national agencies in disguise who outsource to any local DJs they can find.
+Also be aware of web content from DJs who claim to have worked at a venue but have used images found online.
+These are often national agencies who outsource bookings to any local DJs they can find.

-Look for a local DJ who has clearly been to your venue and has good reviews.
+Look for a local DJ who has obviously been to your venue and has solid reviews.

 When you find one you like, ask to meet for a chat either in person or online.

-This provides the opportunity to ask questions and view examples of recent playlists.
+This provides the opportunity to ask questions and view examples of recent playlists so you can see what the DJ usually includes in their set.

 Pick out any songs not to your taste and ask if it was a request or something they always play.